xvzemin/tace/docs/source/guide/mTACE.rst

 SOC symmetry
 ~~~~~~~~~~~~

-With SOC, spatial rotations act jointly on the structure and axial magnetic
+With SOC, the same space--spin rotation acts on the structure and axial magnetic
 moments.
 In the absence of an external time-reversal-breaking field, the group
 is